-The ultimate guide to the coolest things to do and see in Poland
+Your guide to the coolest things to do and see in Poland

 Often misunderstood, Poland is a beautiful country with vibrant cities, gorgeous nature, hearty food, good beer and great infrastructure, making it a great destination for travelers.
-It’s pretty cheap too!
+It’s pretty affordable too!
 Start here with my basic Poland travel tips, or jump down below to read my latest Poland travel blogs.

 When to Visit

 Like the rest of central and northern Europe, Poland has four distinct seasons with a big variation in temperatures from summer to winter.
 To make the most of your visit to Poland, spring (roughly April till June) is a good time to visit, as this is when the weather is warm but not too hot and before the crowds of summer descend on many of the bigger tourist centers of the country.

 That said, December can be a very nice time to visit Poland in the lead up to Christmas, when town squares fill up with markets selling traditional Polish foods and gifts in preparation for the holiday season.
 Just make sure you bring warm clothes and a hat, a scarf and gloves!